 In general, creating educational or informative content is much easier to sell than entertainment (such as music).
 That’s because the quality of entertainment is generally more subjective and more difficult to measure than informational content.

-Therefore, brainstorm what kinds of skills you have.
+Therefore, brainstorming your skills is an important part of learning how to create digital products.
 You might be surprised that many people are more than happy to pay to learn your skills.

 Here are just a few examples of skills you might write down:

 Notice that each of these skills can be turned into digital products.

 If you still don’t think you have any skills, think about what you do on the weekends.
 Plenty of people are willing to pay money to improve their hobbies, so don’t write off hobby-related skills like chess or swing dancing.

 Customer research is perhaps the most important part of the entire process.
 If you don’t understand your customer, it will be very difficult to sell your product.

 Start by creating a persona for your customer.
 A buyer persona is a detailed description of the title/position of your customer and their personal struggles.